math-comp/hierarchy-builder/README.md

 <details><summary>(click to expand)</summary><p>

-HB works on Coq 8.11, 8.12, 8.13 and 8.14

-- You can install it via OPAM
+- You can install HB via OPAM

 ```shell
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam install coq-hierarchy-builder
 ```

-- You can use it in nix with the attribute `coqPackages_8_13.hierarchy-builder` e.g. via `nix-shell -p coq_8_13 -p coqPackages_8_13.hierarchy-builder`
+- You can use it in nix with the attribute `coqPackages_8_XX.hierarchy-builder` e.g. via `nix-shell -p coq_8_13 -p coqPackages_8_13.hierarchy-builder`

 </p></details>